eclipse/kuksa.val/doc/tls.md

 General design concept in short:

-* KUKSA.val Server and KUKSA.val Databroker by default only accept TLS connection.
-Insecure connections can be allowed by a configuration setting
+* KUKSA.val Server and KUKSA.val Databroker supports either connections secured with TLS or insecure connections.
+* You can use configuration settings to control whether Server or databroker shall require secure connections.
+* Default connection type may vary between tools, and may be changed in future releases.
-* Mutual authentication not supported, i.e. KUKSA.val Server and KUKSA.val Databroker does not authenticate clients
+* Mutual authentication is not supported, i.e. KUKSA.val Server and KUKSA.val Databroker does not authenticate clients
 * A set of example certificates and keys exist in the [kuksa_certificates](kuksa_certificates) repository
 * The example certificates are used as default by some applications
 * The example certificates shall only be used during development and re not suitable for production use